-What is the Difference Between a Fractional CFO and a Bookkeeper?
+What is the Difference Between a Fractional CFO and an Ecommerce Fractional Bookkeeper?

 Bookkeepers, accountants, and fractional CFOs have some major differences.
 Here's how to set up your financial 'A' team without breaking the bank.